A safe, natural sweetener with zero calories and zero aftertaste that doesn’t cause cancer in lab rats? Is that a dream too good to be true?

 On the health side, there are (as usual) conflicting reports on overall safety of stevia.
 In Paraguay, it is sometimes used as contraception, and there are one or two studies that confirm its contraceptive effects.
 However, I don’t know if the extract retains that property or just the whole leaf.
 I tend to avoid allowing my daughter to consume it because of that – who knows what it might do to her developing reproductive system?

-This source makes a good point that in Paraguay, where people consume stevia leaves on a daily basis, family sizes in the double digits don’t seem to support the fact that stevia could be a contraceptive.
+This source (link no longer available) makes a good point that in Paraguay, where people consume stevia leaves on a daily basis, family sizes in the double digits don’t seem to support the fact that stevia could be a contraceptive.
 It also cites a few studies that found no link.

 Many sources say there is no harm in stevia, but large doses in animals has been linked to “interference of carbohydrate absorption, metabolism disruption, reduced sperm production and conversion to mutagenic compounds.”
 Um.
 Blah.
 We don’t know if any of that happens in humans, of course, and is a “large dose” beyond anything one could consume, or is it similar to what I’d experience if I switched all my sweeteners to stevia? (source)